-This post is a newbie-friendly beginners guide showing you how to start a WordPress blog step by step.
+This post is a newbie-friendly beginners guide showing you how to start a WordPress blog step by step with SiteGround.

 It really is quite a simple process to start a blog, but there are several extra things worth knowing that will help you and your blog succeed.

-We use ads and affiliate links on our blog.
+We use ads and affiliate links.
 This doesn't cost you anything, yet helps keep us online.
 Disclosure.

 There are over 5,000 words in this blogging tutorial, in fact!